Appendix B FAQ: Frequently Asked Questions¶

-- Everything looks right, but why do I get empty output and some warnings about bugs?
+- Why do I get no output and some warnings about bugs?

 - I don't like surprises and have not updated in months.
-Now I have a problem.
+Why do I now have a problem?

 We almost never release mistaken code that breaks output produced from valid source (Chapter 5).
 And when we have, the cause is usually a small typo, or something that gets fixed easily and quickly.
 We do sometimes make backwards-incompatible changes, but you always get warnings, often the changes can wait, there are announcements on the mailing lists, and whenever possible, we update tools that automate the changes.

 As volunteers, we cannot support problems from old versions, and sometimes we have to implement changes in reaction to third-party software (like MathJax), which is beyond our control.
 So while development is rapid, we implore you to remain on the